Jimmy-Effe/JnEMtLF/README.md

-# JnEMtLF
+#JnEMtLF
 Static and dynamic hybrid web project multi-language framework

 # Introduction
 This project is suitable for pure native web projects, and the backend is php.

 # Instructions
+- **Please make sure you have a PHP environment**
 - Add the data-mess attribute to HTML tags that require multiple languages
 - Name the tag in the data-mess attribute
 - Create the language content corresponding to the tag in the JSON file